Socialist perspectives on abortion

 Socialist perspectives on abortion vary.
-In the first world, some socialist individuals believe in the legalisation and right to abortion on demand as a public service, whereas others do not believe abortion should be legal in any circumstances for a number of reasons.
-In Third World, there are discussions regarding traditionalists, Natalists, Malthusianists, and economics factors within society.
+In first world regions such as North America, Europe and Australia, some socialist representatives and activists believe in the legalisation and right to elective abortion care as a public service, whereas others believe that abortion should be limited or not permitted for a number of reasons.
+In the Third World, there are discussions regarding traditionalists, natalists, Malthusians, and economic voices within society regarding whether (and if so, how) abortion should be permitted.

-Socialism impacted a number of countries in the 20th century and had long-standing influence on the law of the countries in which it took hold.
+Socialism influenced a significant number of countries in the 20th century and had long-standing influence on the law of the countries in which it took hold.

 Socialist parties can have diverging perspectives regarding the importance of the issue and where the issue derives from.
-In particular, feminist socialists believe the oppression of women in society has resulted in restrictions surrounding abortion and a Marxist group may deem abortion as a secondary issue, instead focusing more on what they deem primary issues.
-Some regions criminalized abortion due to issues concerning the rates of replacement of the population.
+In particular, feminist socialists believe that the oppression of women in society has resulted in restrictions surrounding abortion.
+A Marxist group, though, may deem abortion as a secondary issue, instead focusing more on what it deems primary issues.
+At times, left-wing governments have restricted abortion due to concerns about the total fertility rate of the population being affected by high abortion rates.

 Socialist abortion rights in Europe

 Regardless of the diverging views and policies on abortion throughout history in Europe, socialist countries and non-socialist countries approached abortion access in a different manner.
-During the 1970s, there was a stronger socialist presence in Eastern Europe, and therefore more progressive fertility policy.
-Historically, in Western Europe, many ideologies have coexisted, and this has created strife for suggested fertility policies due to the lack of universal approval.
-The Eastern Bloc under the Soviet Union had widespread fertility and reproduction policies at the time, and restricted debate on the matter.
-The debate involved many individuals from the health industry, such as physicians and psychologists, as well as legal workers and economists.
-The socialist government and their policies on the matter were built with a strong influence from a strong body of knowledge on these areas.
+During the 1970s, there was a stronger socialist presence in Eastern Europe, under communism, and therefore a fertility policy that strongly favoured abortion rights and access.
+Historically, in Western Europe, many political ideologies have co-existed, and this has created more differences in opinion (and potential conflict) over suggested fertility policies due to the lack of universal approval.
+The Eastern Bloc under the Soviet Union restricted debate on the issues involved whereas elsewhere the debate involved many individuals from the health sector, such as physicians and psychologists, as well as church representatives, lawyers and economists.